geothomaslee/RF_Scripts/Processing/readme.md

 * EVLA - event latitude
 * EVLO - event longitude

+##### Common Errors
+* Bad number of files read in upon execution of first rotate file: happens when you forget to provide a station list

 ## FilterData
 ### IMPORTANT NOTE: FilterData assumes that the data has already been rotated.
 It also assumes the naming convention for files made from the RotateData script.
 I may update this in the future to be more flexible, but I don't have any use for that currently because I'm working on receiver functions.